Mallik-G/Data-Science-Foundation/README.md

 #Predicting Bike Sharing Demand in Washington DC
 by Tommy Ly in fulfillment of MySlideRule’s Data Science Foundation, Project 1

+##Section 0.
+Background

+> The dataset is drawn from past Kaggle competition.
+The description of the bike sharing system can be described as follow: "Bike sharing systems are a means of renting bicycles where the process of obtaining membership, rental, and bike return is automated via a network of kiosk locations throughout a city.
+Using these systems, people are able rent a bike from a one location and return it to a different place on an as-needed basis.
+Currently, there are over 500 bike-sharing programs around the world."
+The main goal of this analysis is to come up with a model to predit bike sharing demand throughout a week.
+Also, Root Mean Squared Log Error is the sole measurement to evaluate the model effectiveness.

 ##Section 1.
 Explore Dataset
 *1.1 Independent Variable*
 > ```